calugj/platoon-cps/src/report/platoon.typ

 It's possible to note that, on the first phase, all four cars behave, and accelerate according to the specifications.
 From $"time" > 20000 "ms"$, and for a duration of $5000 "ms"$, the attacker records its real world values.
-Then, it replays those values ciclically from $"time" > 40000 "ms"$.
+Then, it replays those values cyclically from $"time" > 40000 "ms"$.
 At $"time" = 60000 "ms"$, the leader starts to decelerate, and the following vehicles, including the attacker, follow accordingly.
 The vehicle number 3, though, received spoofed values and quickly crashes onto it.